In Search of Darkness III Review

 In the segment that serves as the closer for this documentary, I understand why someone would champion the films that they cherish, as I often have, but there were some awfully bad ones throughout the 80's that are beyond defending, so it's somewhat fair that they fall by the wayside.
 But that's just my opinion, yours may be different.
 Joe Dante and William Lustig, give interesting thoughts about the current landscape of cinema with home video having eclipsed the theatrical experience.
 While Sam refers to the common trend of gatekeepers, who decide what is good or what is terrible.

-So yes, the final 80's retrospective of Horror, gets my recommendation, as Critic jeremy Jahns would say, "No alcohol required" but having a couple of brews, gets the watch party, going!
+So yes, the final 80's retrospective of Horror, gets my recommendation, and as Critic Jeremy Jahns would say, "No alcohol required," but having a couple of brews, gets the watch party going!

 I would be remiss if i didn't mention that, there are three hours’ worth of bonus content.
 Weiner, Block and Creator VC had put some "extras on it!"

 As a kid growing up in the 80's, there is that connective tissue between me and the films within that era of Pop Culture dominance.
 In Search of Darkness Trilogy is a brilliant nostalgic trip, and I am happy to be among the many, many supporters.